ellisez/inject-golang/README.md

 // @param *<ParamName, required> <type:query|path|header|body|formData> <DataType> <IsRequired> <Description>
 ```

-> `@middleware` will cause the system to generate a proxy function with the same name as the function to complete parameter parsing and injection, which can also be changed through `@proxy`;
+> `@middleware` will cause the system to generate a proxy function with the same name as the function to complete parameter parsing and injection;
 >
 > <b>Note: `@middleware` requires that each parameter must be configured with dependency injection</b>